Taughannock Falls: The Tallest Single-Drop Waterfall East of the Rockies

 You’re not supposed to swim in the river, but the signs don’t say anything about sitting down …

-That said, the risk of falling rocks (and park rangers) makes going into the water at the falls themselves seriously inadvisable.
+That said, the risk of crumbling Devonian shale overhead – and vigilant park rangers below – makes going into the water at the falls themselves seriously inadvisable.

 But even if you can’t swim here, the falls are incredible to see.
 And so are the gorge walls, with crumbly rock at the bottom made of shale and layers of sandstone and siltstone at the top.